-(1) The amounts in this column represents the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of awards of restricted stock units during the applicable period, as discussed in note 12 of our notes to consolidated financial statements contained in our annual report on Form 10-K for the year ended December 31, 2017.
-The grant date fair value is calculated using the estimated fair value of our common stock, as determined by our Board of Directors on the date of the award.
+(1) The amounts in this column represents the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of awards of PRSUs and RSUs during the applicable period, as discussed in note 12 of our notes to consolidated financial statements contained in our annual report on Form 10-K for the year ended December 31, 2018 and as more fully described in footnotes 4 and 5.

-(2) Except as noted otherwise, the amounts in this column represent total performance-based bonuses under our 2017, 2016 and 2015 Executive Officer Incentive Bonus Plans earned for services rendered in the applicable period.
-See the "Grants of Plan-Based Awards - 2017" table below for information on awards made under our Bonus Plan.
+(2) See the "Grants of Plan-Based Awards - 2018" table below for information on awards made under our 2018 Executive Officer Incentive Bonus Plans.